-The currency is the Taiwan New Dollar (TWD) and at the time of this writing, there were just over $31 Taiwan Dollars to $1 US Dollar.
+The currency is the Taiwan New Dollar (TWD) and at the time of this writing, there were about $30 Taiwan Dollars to $1 US Dollar.

 Mandarin Chinese is the official language of Taiwan.

 Food is surprisingly inexpensive and unbelievably delicious in Taipei.
-The options are endless – from inexpensive fare to Michelin-starred establishments.
+There options are endless – from inexpensive fare to Michelin-starred establishments.
 And everything I read while researching Taipei confirmed its foodie reputation.

 On our first morning, we ate breakfast at a really local place.
 And I mean local.
-Zero in English on the menu.
+Zero in English.
 I don’t read any Chinese, and I speak like, six phrases of Mandarin, one of them being, “I don’t speak Mandarin.”
 Thank god the menu had pictures and the owners spoke enough English that I could manage to stumble through placing order!
 Anyway, we each ate two eggs, toast and tea for only $200 TWD or about $6 USD!
 It was perfect!

 And for even more choices of yummy food, visit the not-to-be-missed Shilin Night Market where vendors are out selling their famous chicken and other delicious-smelling food in the midst of near total chaos!